-Relapse is not a sign of failure, as relapse is merely just one part of the complex disease of addiction.
+Relapse is not a sign of failure, as it is merely just one part of the complex disease of addiction.
 Countless individuals who have gotten sober have relapsed but have also recovered from that relapse.
 Unfortunately, there are some people who relapse and stay active in their addiction, ultimately leading to a series of negative consequences and potentially even death.

-When participating in a Nashville Tennessee relapse addiction therapy program, those in recovery can spend time learning about what relapse looks like so that they can begin developing skills effective in both keeping them from relapsing and knowing what to do should a relapse occur.
+When participating in a Nashville, Tennessee relapse prevention therapy program, those in recovery can spend time learning about what relapse looks like so that they can begin developing skills effective in both keeping them from relapsing and knowing what to do should a relapse occur.

 Stages of Relapse

 It is a common misconception that someone who is sober relapses out of thin air.
 While in some cases, that can be true, it is much more common that an individual will go through a few stages of relapse before picking up to use again.
 These stages are described below.

 The first stage of relapse is the emotional relapse, where an individual is not actively thinking about using again but is falling into a pattern of counterproductive behaviors that can slowly trigger a physical relapse.

 For example, one of the most common signs that emotional relapse is occurring is when someone in recovery is not expressing him or herself in a healthy manner and is not utilizing his or her support system to do so.
 Other signs of emotional relapse can include an increase in anxiety, anger, and defensiveness, as well as behaviors such as making poor diet decisions, not getting enough sleep or skipping 12-Step or other types of support group meetings.